 Mental models are not only faulty (as they continue to develop through refinement), but also unconscious in the sense that they may be unknown and even their nature unknowable to the person employing them.
 Nevertheless they may provide effective capability and thus form the basis of tacit knowledge (Polyani 1966).

 Observing mental models

-Research in this area may be ultimately successful, but is a diversion in terms of my design practice.
+Further research in this area may be ultimately successful, but is a diversion in terms of my design practice.
 Clarity about the neural structure of the brain may indicate useful design issues, but often on a different level than that of thinking and learning.
 I suggest we can only objectively deduce the strengths and limitations of mental models by observing and analysing human behaviours, verbal utterances and written or graphic articulations - expressions.
-This inability to more directly observe mental models does not lead me to reject mentalism, the study of mental perception and thought processes, as Skinner might (Hill 1984, pp.63-87).
+This inability to more directly observe mental models does not lead me to reject mentalism, the study of mental perception and thought processes, as Skinner might (Hill 1984, 63-87).

 Introspection and self-report